elkinal/number-plate-detection/README.md

 ## Demo Script

 Edward: Demonstrate the anomaly_detection.py and the related test, showing that bounding boxes show up on the video output signifying various anomalies detected.
+Ruji: To run the code, execute python reporting_module.py (if applicable), or alternatively, focus on testing by running pytest test_reporting_module.py.
+This will test event logging, alert notifications, and performance metrics (precision, recall, latency).
+The expected output should show all tests passing with real-time alerts, event logs, and metrics printed to the terminal.

 ## License
 MIT License